mugraph-payments/mugraph/docs/wallet-integration.md

 On crash recovery (startup):

-- Scan `blinding_factors` for orphaned entries.
+- Scan `blinding_factors` for orphaned entries (entries whose nonce does not appear in the `notes` table with status `available`).
-- For each, attempt to re-send the original blinded request.
-If the node supports idempotent handling, the same blinded point will produce the same signed response.
+- Orphaned entries indicate an in-flight operation that crashed between blinding and storing the final note.
+The wallet cannot automatically retry because the `blinding_factors` table only stores the scalar — it does not store enough context to reconstruct the original request.
-- If retry fails, surface the orphaned factor to the user for manual recovery.
+- Surface orphaned factors to the user with the nonce and timestamp so they can decide whether to attempt manual recovery or write off the funds.
+- To enable automatic retry in the future, consider extending the `blinding_factors` table to also store the operation type, blinded point, and enough request context to replay.

 ### Note storage encryption